 Teammates who arrive without meeting the agreed minimum fitness requirements can jeopardise themselves and the expedition’s goal so do take training seriously, prepare as appropriate and arrive fit and ready to go.

-- Daily activity: from eight to over ten hours per day.
+- Daily activity: varies but from eight to over ten hours per day.

 - Terrain: rough terrain including river crossings, exposure, bogs, scree slopes, snowfields and steep sided volcanoes at altitudes up to 3600m.
-There may be snowfields at higher altitudes.
+There may be snowfields and/or ice at higher altitudes.

-- Climate: a temperate climate with cold, windy conditions at height.
+- Climate: a temperate but variable climate with cold, windy conditions at height.

 - Swim: there may be river crossings so swimming isn’t required but teammates must be comfortable with this.